davidwritesxyz/davidwritesxyz.github.io/content/tech/ansible/Getting Started with Ansible Roles.md

 Ansible roles are fully-featured solutions to accomplish a task.
 Roles can be downloaded from Ansible Galaxy, built from scratch, or vendor created like RHEL System Roles.

 Roles provide a reusable way to build a webserver, a database server, and more.

-- You can easily define a specific task in a role, and after defining it in a role, you can easily redistribute that and ensure that tasks are handled the same way, no matter where they are executed.
-- Roles can be custom-made for specific environments, or default roles provided from Ansible Galaxy can be used.

-#### Understanding Ansible Roles
-- work with include files.
-- All the different components that you may use in a playbook are used in roles and stored in separate directories.
-- While defining the role, you don't need to tell the role that it should look in some of these specific directories; it does that automatically.
-- The only thing you need to do is tell your Ansible playbook that it should include a role.
-- Different components of the role are stored in different subdirectories.

-Roles Sample Directory Structure:
+That way you can have a role handle tasks the same way on all of your server.

+To use a role, include it in your playbook with `include_role: role_name` or `import_role:role_name`

+## Role Structure
+A role includes subdirectories that have everything needed to run the role.
+These include variables, handlers, templates, files, tasks, and information on how to use the role.
+Ansible automatically knows where to look in these directories to run a role.

+Here is an example:
 ```
     [ansible@control roles]$ tree testrole/
     testrole/